iZwag/ha-gullburet/README.md

 - Home Assistant is running as Container, in a stack with `zwave-js-ui` (previously zwave2mqtt) and `vscode` in Docker
 - PSU: 5V/3A USB-C
 - Storage: Kingston KC600 256GB SSD, connected to RPi with SATA-to-USB3 adapter
-- Network: CAT-6 network to router
+- Network: CAT-6 networking to router
 - SMLIGHT SLZB-06M (PoE Zigbee coordinator)
 - USB: Aeotec Z-Stick 7 (as Z-Wave-controller)